 If not, when Scouts come to a fork in the trail they’ll get separated.
 And if a problem arises with hikers at the rear, the ones in front won’t know about it and will keep going.

 Shorten steps on steep portions of the trail but still retain your rhythm.

 Also, step over objects in the trail instead of stepping on them.
 Stepping up on logs and rocks in the trail all day is like climbing an extra thousand feet straight up.

 On the really steep parts of the trail, try a rest step.
 With each climbing step, straighten either the forward or trailing leg and lock the knee.
 Pause for a second, letting the bones of the locked leg bear your weight.
 This gives the leg muscles a short rest between steps.

 … AND BACK DOWNHILL

 The uphill struggle is rewarded with a downhill coast.
-“But,” Mr. Anderson cautions, “I see way more injuries to hikers going downhill because they’re not in control.”
+But stay in control.
+Experts say they see way more injuries to hikers going downhill because they’re not in control.

 A slight bend in the knees absorbs the shock to the feet and leg joints when coming downhill.
 Placing the feet flat on the ground provides more boot sole surface to grip the ground.

 If the going’s real rough you might even want to side-step down the trail.

 Time between rest stops varies.
 In dry conditions or in areas with elevation changes, you may want to rest every 20 or 30 minutes.
 No matter what, try to stop at least every hour to readjust packs and drink some water.